mbo0000/nba-sport-extractor/README.md

     extract_and_upload
 ```

-For a detail Airflow DAG using this project, visit [NBA Sport Airflow](https://github.com/mbo0000/nba-sport-airflow) repo.
+For a complete data pipeline using this project, visit [NBA Sport Airflow](https://github.com/mbo0000/nba-sport-airflow) repo.

 ## Future work & improvements
-To expand the project further and create a robust data pipeline:
 1. Extract additional entities such as players, players statistics, teams and team statistics.
 2. Capture Slow Changing Dimensions(SCD) through modeling techniques(insert, update, delete) in the source tables.
-3. OPTIONAL: Thinking about scaling and scaling strategy.
-In this project, data is saved to file locally and load into Snowflake.
-While this works for smaller data set, it will not work for larger data down the road.
-This may not be applicable for a small scale project such as this.
 4. OPTIONAL: Host on a cloud service provider, such as  AWS.
 5. Implement CI/CD
-6. Fact tables, such as games statistics, does not have a primary key(PK).
-Would be a good idea to create a PK for them.
-For example, combine game_id and team_id for games statistics.
+6. Refine/expand roburst logs for ease of debugging.

 ## Limitations
 The NBA Sport account for this project is a free tier account with a daily usage limit of 100 and a maximum of 10 requests per minute.
 To adhere to these rate limits, some tables may not have the latest data immediately.